ProjectKorra/ProjectKorraWiki/source/general/wikicontributing.rst

     sphinx-build -version

-If Sphinx has been installed correctly, it should output sphinx-build and the version number For example ``sphinx-build 1.7.5``
+If Sphinx has been installed correctly, it should output sphinx-build and the version number. (ex. ``sphinx-build 1.7.5``)

 Sphinx is required to view your changes locally before submitting them.